TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

   * The truck's gas tank is 10,000 Litres
   * The truck can drive 100km with 10 Litres of gas (reference: https://www.nrcan.gc.ca/sites/www.nrcan.gc.ca/files/oee/pdf/transportation/tools/fuelratings/2018%20Fuel%20Consumption%20Guide.pdf)

+---
+#### Emphasize with students...

+#### Curriculum Competencies - Applied Technologies

+In this project, we are creating a software simulation of a real-world activity and context.
+As you design your game, be sure to research the geographiy and natural resources of your chosen city locations, so as to make the game as realistic as possible.

+---

 ### Implementation details
 * Document the behaviour of your game.
 This includes the list of commands, and list of city/commodities.